rowen-hinrichs/cs257/README.md

 # cs257
-This repository is for cs257 projects and homeworks at Carleton College in springterm 2022.
+This repository is for cs257 projects and homeworks at Carleton College in spring term 2022.